 Laydown and construction material storage areas were inspected and found to be free of non-indigenous invasive arthropod species.
-The areas are kept free of trash and windblown debris and material that can become wind-blown are tied down and secured to prevent movement.
+The areas are kept free of trash and wind-blown debris and material that can become wind-blown are tied down and secured to prevent movement.
+Only some minor material wrapping was loose and capable of being wind-blown.